HIPAA Security Compliance in Mental Health, a Guided Reading

 Developed and written by Roy Huggins, LPC NCC

 This course is also available for free to our newsletter subscribers.
-Learn about our free courses here→.
+Learn about our free CE offer here→.

 The process of complying with the HIPAA Security Rule — which is the part of HIPAA that governs digital tech like email, phones and computers — is a relatively flexible and personalizable process.
 We and our colleagues in mental health technology have published a lot of material covering it.